Motor Points & Dequervain’s Tenosynovitis – NYC

 Tendon issues can be very stubborn and generally take longer to resolve because of the lack of blood supply to these structures.
 If the patient has moderate to severe pain, 2-3 acupuncture treatments per week for 6 sessions followed by re-evaluation is the standard course of treatment.

-Acupuncture for Seasonal Affective Disorder: Finding Balance in Midtown NYC
+Acupuncture for Sinusitis: Breathe Easier in Midtown NYC